Old Fashioned Cocktail

-A properly made Old Fashioned cocktail is difficult to come by these days.
+A properly made Old Fashioned is difficult to come by these days.
 Despite being an incredibly simple cocktail, it’s often served as an overly sweet pulp bomb of orange flesh and muddled cherries.
 Let’s end the debate once and for all and learn how to make the classic Old Fashioned the correct way!

 Old fashioned cocktail garnished with an orange peel.